Professional order: In Portugal

 In Portugal, the legal framework of professional public associations (associações públicas profissionais) is regulated by Law No. 2/2013 of 10 January.
 Such associations are called "Order" (Ordem) if they relate to professions whose practice requires prior academic qualification of a university degree, and "Chamber" (Câmara) if otherwise.
 The President of a Professional Order has the distinctive title of Bastonário (literally, Mace-bearer).

 There are currently 18 Professional Orders in Portugal.

 In Quebec (Canada)

-In Quebec province, in Canada, the Professional Code of Quebec supervises 46 professional orders and 54 professions, which are governed by the Office des professions du Québec (OPQ).
-Their fundamental mission is the protection of the public, through their supervision of the exercise of one or more professions.
-Originally adopted in 1973, this Code has been amended several times to adjust to the evolution of professional services.
-As of March 31, 2016, the OPQ is composed of 385,205 professionals, including 39.0% of men and 61.0% of women.
-At that time, the "Ordre des infirmières et infirmiers" (Order of Nurses) (OIIQ) had 74206 members, the Ordre des ingénieurs du Québec (OIQ) 62068 members, and the Ordre des comptables professionnels agrees (OCPAQ) 37963 members.
-See the articles: Office des professions du Québec and Professional Code of Quebec.
+In the province of Quebec, Canada, the Professional Code of Quebec regulates 46 professional orders and 54 professions, which are governed by the Office des professions du Québec (OPQ).
+Their fundamental mission is the protection of the public through supervision of the exercise of one or more professions.
+First adopted in 1973, the code has been amended several times to adapt to the evolution of professional services.
+As of March 31, 2016, the OPQ was composed of 385,205 professionals, 39.0% of them men and 61.0% of them women.
+At that time, the Ordre des infirmières et infirmiers (Order of Nurses) (OIIQ) had 74,206 members, the Ordre des ingénieurs du Québec (OIQ) had 62,068 members, and the Ordre des comptables professionnels agrees (OCPAQ) had 37,963 members.
+See Office des professions du Québec and Professional Code of Quebec.